Homemade-Disaster/ioBroker.netatmo-energy/docs/en/README.md

 ### Trigger
 * applychanges          ... transfer all manually changes of your valves to Netatmo Energy
+* refresh_structure     ... create request homesdata and homestatus in sequenz

 ### Update requests
 * setroomthermpoint     ... depending of the "setting" channel it sets the temperature of each room (immediately or by using the trigger "applychanges")